chef/automate/dev-docs/adding-data/adding_test_data.md

 from hab studio:

+there are three options...

-option one: `chef_load_compliance_scans -N100 -D4 -M3 -T1000`
+1. `chef_load_compliance_scans -N100 -D4 -M3 -T1000`

     100 nodes, scanning for the past 4 days, max of 3 node scans per day, no more than 1000 total scans. modify the numbers on each of those options to meet your needs.
+1. `chef_load_compliance_nodes`

-option two: `chef_load_compliance_nodes` runs the above command with the following easy default options: `-N50 -D10 -M1 -T500`
+    runs the above command with the following easy default options: `-N50 -D10 -M1 -T500`
+1. `load_compliance_reports`

-option three: `load_compliance_reports` will send the reports located in `components/compliance-service/test-data/audit-reports` to your dev enironment. these reports are populated with fields such as chef_server, organization, policy_name. these reports are especially useful when you need to test searchbar functionality for multiple search fields or resource scoped access ingest match rules.
+    will send the reports located in `components/compliance-service/test-data/audit-reports` to your dev enironment. these reports are populated with fields such as chef_server, organization, policy_name. these reports are especially useful when you need to test searchbar functionality for multiple search fields or resource scoped access ingest match rules.

 ## Adding nodes to populate the nodes and scan jobs pages